Jeli Workflows (Legacy)

 Every Match

-Runs every time scope is met (trigger and conditions).
-We recommend using this frequency with the triggers Severity Change and Stage Changed.
+Runs every time the scope is met (trigger and conditions).
+Use this frequency with the triggers Severity Change and Stage Changed.

 Examples: